chevereto/v4-admin/features/upload-storage.md

 | Stored image | my-bucket/image.jpg                          |
 | Mapped URL   | https://s3.amazonaws.com/my-bucket/image.jpg |

-::: warning CNAME
+::: warning Use a CNAME
-Is recommended that you use URLs that match your domain so try to take advantage of using a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record).
+It is recommended to use a URL that matches your own domain.
+Take advantage of a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record) to avoid exposing your storage provider's domain directly.
 :::

-Amazon S3 with folder-based storage and custom CNAME (`img.domain.com`):
+**Amazon S3 with folder-based storage and custom CNAME (`img.domain.com`):**

 | Property     | Value                                                 |
 | ------------ | ----------------------------------------------------- |